inngest/agent-kit/README.md

 # AgentKit

-AgentKit is a framework for creating and orchestrating AI Agents, from single model inference calls to multi-agent systems which use tools.
+AgentKit is a framework for creating and orchestrating AI Agents, from single model inference calls to multi-agent systems that use tools.
 Designed with orchestration at it’s core, AgentKit enables developers to build, test, and deploy reliable AI applications at scale.

 - [Overview](#overview)
 - [Installation](#installation)